 There are so many arrangements that need to be made too, not least, your loved one’s funeral.
 In the funeral liturgy we celebrate the life of faith of your loved one, we pray for them and for those of us who mourn their loss.
 We look for strength in God’s promise that he will never forget his own.

 The first person to contact regarding arrangements for the funeral is your funeral director.
-He/she will liaise with all parties including the Parish to arrange the date for the funeral service, timings etc. Once a date and time has been arranged, Fr Christopher or, if it is a funeral service, one of the deacons will contact you to organise a meeting to plan the celebration.
+He/she will liaise with all parties including the Parish to arrange the date for the funeral service, timings etc. Once a date and time has been arranged, Fr Christopher, Fr Peter or, if it is a funeral service, Deacon Martin will contact you to organise a meeting to plan the celebration.

 The funeral liturgy can take two forms: The Requiem Mass (Funeral Mass) or a Funeral Service.
 The Church encourages the Celebration of the Mass for the Dead at funerals.
 However, while the Eucharist is our central act of worship, it is not always the best option for every funeral.
 To celebrate a funeral without Mass is also a valid form of Catholic worship.
 A funeral without Mass (Funeral Service) is also an option.